barrettotte/Ranger-Lang/README.md

 ## About
 This language was my introduction to the world of compilers.

 The goal of writing this was to learn, so there's not a lot of interesting stuff implemented.
+Additionally, I wimped out and didn't dive into functions.
+So, I did miss out on a lot of good stuff about activation records, heap management, etc.
-In the future, I do want to make a full object oriented language to further my knowledge.
+In the future, I will make a full blown object oriented language to fill in the missing knowledge and more.

 I started out making a dumber version of C's grammar, but decided for ease of parsing I would take RPGLE's method of code blocks (if -> endif, dow -> enddo).
-I've been studying RPGLE lately and the simple grammar just makes sense as a good starting point for writing a language.
+I've been studying RPGLE lately and the simple grammar just makes sense as a good starting point for writing an introductory language.

 This compiler takes RangerLang source and compiles it to assembly for a barebones VM called RangerVM.